-What does home mean to middle and high-school students living in the tri-country area?
+What does home mean to middle and high-school students living in the tri-county area?
 What memories inform their concept of place and what it means to live here in the Southern United States?
 As part of the Halsey Institute of Contemporary Art’s Capturing #MySouth program, Charleston author Cinelle Barnes has been leading workshops with local students in seven schools to help them put into words formative memories and associations with the concept of home.

 Teens and preteens are people who tend to clamp up, especially if asked to talk about emotions.
 Yet, Barnes has been able to get them to share very tender and vulnerable stories with each other.
 To do so, she first gets students to use something tactile and visual to summon up memories and help them loosen up.
 In her own work, she has found that the best path to words is through drawing.
 So, she shares with students her own experience using drawing and mapmaking in the conception and writing of her book, Monsoon Mansion: A Memoir, which she wrote here in Charleston.
 On the classroom board or on a large piece of paper on the wall she draws a simple plan of her childhood home.
 As she proceeds to fill in the basic structure of the various rooms, she shares with them tactile, visual, and anecdotal elements of her memories.
 These help her build the character of her mother, a central figure in her memoir and of the Long Dark Hallway, a suspenseful, meaningful place.